-FSANZ has prepared a draft variation to the Code to permit β-amylase produced from soybean as a processing aid for use in starch processing to manufacture maltose syrup.
+FSANZ has decided to approve the draft variation proposed following assessment without change.
+The draft variation amends the Code to permit β -amylase (EC 3.2.1.2) sourced from soybean (Glycine max) as a processing aid for use in starch processing to manufacture maltose syrup.
 This is subject to the condition that the amount of enzyme used must be consistent with good manufacturing practice (GMP).
-FSANZ seeks submissions on the draft variation.